 Consider two scenes from the 2002 comedy My Big Fat Greek Wedding.
 In the first, a geeky young Toula Portokalos—with her thick, black glasses and pigtails—sits alone in a lunch room full of chattering, laughing, white-bread-sandwich-eating classmates.
 As Toula slowly pulls out her own meal, one of the perfect blonde Mean Girls pounces:

 “What’s that?”
 Mean Girl asks.“Moussaka,” Toula replies.“Moose kaka?”

 Fast forward two decades, and a now thirty-something Toula stands at the brink of spinsterhood (at least by Greek standards!)
 She is living out the dreary life of a waitress in her parents’ restaurant, and she longs for change.

 Toula decides she will go back to school.
-After the obligatory ugly duckling turns into beautiful swan scene, in which she throws off her glasses in favor of contacts and fashionably curls her dark tresses, Toula finds herself back in a school cafeteria.
+After the obligatory ugly duckling turns into beautiful swan montage, in which she throws off her glasses in favor of contacts and fashionably curls her dark tresses, Toula finds herself back in a school cafeteria.